-Pushpam is a quarterly (or so) yoga magazine.
+Pushpam is a bi-annual (or so) yoga magazine.
 It is published by Hamish Hendry of Astanga Yoga London.
 Focusing on yoga beyond asana, regular contributors include Sharath Jois, Hamish Hendry, certified Astanga teachers, academics and practitioners from around the world.

 Letter from the publisher

 Pushpam means flower in Sanskrit.
 For those who like to be pernickety the “sh” is in retroflex with the tongue curled back.

 In India, a flower is used in ceremonies as an offering to God, marking special occasions or even to mourn the dead.
 A flower, in the full of its life, yields nectar and often turns into fruit and seed.
 Yet its existence is temporary for at some point it perishes and returns to the ground from whence it came.

 It is both the beginning and the end.